 Now to get to the site, simply tap the shortcut, and the browser will open to that address.

-The latest release of Google Maps offers a 3D view of maps.
+View maps in 3DThe latest release of Google Maps offers a 3D view of maps.
 To view a map in 3D, swipe your fingers from the top to the bottom of the screen.
 To move around the map in 3D, place two fingertips on the map and move them in a circular pattern.
 Figure C illustrates how this 3D view looks on a Verizon Incredible 2.
+Figure C

 A 3D rendering of a map could be helpful to those of who are directionally challenged, such as yours truly.